Morakito/MoRenderer/README.md

 -   Programmable shader（writing in c++）
     -   vertex shader
     -   pixel shader
--   culling
+-   culling & clipping
-    -   back-face culling
+    -   back-face culling: use the normal of the triangle plane
+    -   homogeneous clipping: clip is performed only for the near clipping plane
+-   z-buffer
--   z-buffer, depth testing
+    -   depth testing
+    -   reverse z-buffer
 -   Edge Equation
+    -   traversal triangle using a bounding rectangle
-    -   inner test of triangles
+    -   the Edge Equation is used to perform the inside test of the triangle
     -   Perspective correct interpolation
     -   use Top-Left rule to handle boundary pixels
--   bilinear interpolation
+-   texture sampling
-    -   to sample the texture for better texture effect
+    -   use bilinear interpolation to get better texture effect
 -   orbital camera controls
     - Orbit
     - Pan
     - Zoom
+    - Reset
+-   tangent space normal mapping
 -   shading model
     -   Blinn-Phong shading

 ## ToDo List

--   homogeneous clipping
 -   image-based lighting (IBL)
 -   PBR shading
 -   tone mapping
 -   material inspector
--   tangent space normal mapping

 ## Build